aaronbloomfield/pdr/tutorials/12-objc/index.md

 }
 ```

 The only difference between that program and a normal C program is the use of `#import` instead of `#include`.
 The compilation command is `clang helloworld.m -lobjc`.
-Also, just like pure C `for`-loops, in pure Objective-C the iterating variable should be declared before the `for`-statement.

 ### Learn Objective C ###